- Visitor AddressFosswinckels gate 65007 BergenRoom614

 - Postal AddressPostboks 78025020 Bergen

-My current focus within the research group Spaces of Climate and Energy Laboratory (SpaceLab) is on a sub-project titled 'Solar 'power': Producing accountable institutions for transitions to renewable energy'.
-Funding for this postdoctoral position comes from the Akademia agreement between the University of Bergen and Statoil, and from the Bergen Research Foundation for the project 'European Cities as Actors in Climate and Energy Transformation'.
-As part of the Centre for Climate and Energy Transformation (CET), I am keenly engaged with human and development geographers as well as along interdisciplinary lines.
+My current focus within the Human Geography and Spaces of Climate and Energy Laboratory (SpaceLab) research groups is on a postdoctoral project titled ‘Solar ‘power’: Producing accountable institutions for transitions to renewable energy’.
+This is funded through the Akademia agreement between the University of Bergen and Equinor, and the Bergen Research Foundation project ‘European Cities as Actors in Climate and Energy Transformation’.
+As part of the Centre for Climate and Energy Transformation, I engage keenly with human and development geographers as well as along interdisciplinary lines.

 I welcome queries on co-teaching and course coordination, supervision of Masters theses and co-supervision of PhDs.
-Developing networks on solar energy governance in Portugal and expanding existing ones in India are priorities, as also substantive collaborations on climate and energy sector politics and transformation.
+I have developed strong networks on solar energy governance in Portugal, energy poverty across Europe, resource governance in India, and increasingly energy governance in Norway.
+I continue to expand substantive collaborations on climate and energy sector politics and transformation, and maintain productive relationships with colleagues in Norway, Sweden, Denmark, the USA, Portugal, Germany, the UK, Italy and India.

 I have previously completed editorial stints for the journal Asia in Focus (2014-16) at the Nordic Institute for Asian Studies, and for the Copenhagen Centre for Development Research Policy Brief Series (2014-17).
 I also served as the Erasmus Mundus Association programme representative of the Erasmus Mundus Joint Doctoral programme on Forest and Nature for Society (2013-15), and have been an active member of the Danish Youth Goodwill Ambassadors (since 2011).